parhamdehghani/parhamdehghani/README.md

 ## 🔭 Currently Working On

 ### Churn Prediction AI Agent (churn-prediction-ai-agent)
-This project showcases a scalable, end-to-end MLOps system designed for **proactive customer retention**.
-The system uses a predictive churn model employing large WSDM-KKBox dataset and a generative AI agent to identify at-risk customers, diagnose the reasons for their churn risk, and automatically create a detailed task in a project management system.
-This triggers a human-led retention workflow, bridging the gap between prediction and action.
-The entire process is automated through a robust MLOps pipeline, ensuring continuous integration, automated deployment, and production monitoring.
-The resulting codebase can be applied to a much larger dataset, thanks to Spark clusters, which can mimic real-world applications.
+This project showcases a scalable, end-to-end MLOps system built entirely on **Google Cloud**.
+The system is designed for proactive customer retention, leveraging a predictive churn model trained with **Spark on Dataproc** and an intelligent agent powered by the **Gemini API**.
+This agent diagnoses churn risk and automates the creation of detailed tasks in a project management system like Jira.
+The entire workflow is orchestrated using **Apache Airflow on Google Cloud Composer** and monitored with a Prometheus and Grafana stack, demonstrating a complete, production-ready solution.
+The codebase can be employed for much larger datasets that can benefit real-world applications.

 **Technology Stack**

-This project utilizes a modern technology stack to handle each phase of the machine learning lifecycle:
+This project utilizes a modern, cloud-native technology stack to handle each phase of the machine learning lifecycle:

-* **Data Processing**: Apache Spark (PySpark), AWS S3
+* **Data Processing**: Apache Spark (PySpark), Google Cloud Storage (GCS), Google Cloud Dataproc
-* **API & Containerization**: FastAPI, Docker
+* **API & Containerization**: Python, FastAPI, Docker
-* **CI/CD**: Git, GitHub, GitHub Actions, AWS ECR
+* **CI/CD & Registry**: Git, GitHub, GitHub Actions, Google Artifact Registry
-* **Workflow Orchestration**: Apache Airflow, AWS Provider for Airflow
+* **Workflow Orchestration**: Apache Airflow, Google Cloud Composer, Google Provider for Airflow
-* **Model Deployment**: AWS SageMaker (Processing Jobs, Endpoints)
+* **Model Deployment**: Google Vertex AI Endpoints
-* **Generative AI**: LangChain, LLM API (e.g., Google Gemini)
+* **Generative AI**: Google Gemini API (via Vertex AI SDK), LangChain
 * **Monitoring**: Prometheus, Grafana
 * **Collaboration**: Jira (simulated API)

 **Project Phases**

-The project is structured into six distinct phases, creating a full-cycle MLOps workflow:
+The project is structured into six distinct phases, creating a full-cycle MLOps workflow on Google Cloud:

-1.  **Data Engineering & Predictive Modeling at Scale**: Process the large dataset WSDM-KKBox with PySpark and train a robust churn prediction model using Spark MLlib.
+1.  **Data Engineering & Predictive Modeling at Scale**: Process a large dataset and train a churn prediction model using PySpark on a serverless Google Cloud Dataproc job.
+The data and model artifacts are stored in Google Cloud Storage.
-2.  **API Development & Containerization**: Build a lightweight FastAPI microservice to serve model predictions and containerize it with Docker for portability.
+2.  **API Development & Containerization**: Build a lightweight FastAPI microservice to serve model predictions.
+This application is then containerized using Docker to ensure portability.
-3.  **Continuous Integration (CI) Automation**: Create a GitHub Actions workflow to automatically test the application and publish the Docker image to AWS ECR.
+3.  **Continuous Integration (CI) Automation**: Create a GitHub Actions workflow to automatically test the application and publish the Docker image to a private Google Artifact Registry repository upon changes to the main branch.
-4.  **Workflow Orchestration with Airflow**: Use Apache Airflow to manage the entire ML pipeline, from triggering model training in SageMaker to deploying the final endpoint.
+4.  **Workflow Orchestration with Airflow**: Use Apache Airflow (via Google Cloud Composer) to orchestrate the entire ML pipeline.
+A DAG is defined to automate the model training on Dataproc, deployment to a Vertex AI Endpoint, and the execution of the intelligence agent.
-5.  **The "Intelligence Agent" for Actionable Intervention**: Develop a LangChain-based AI agent that uses the model's output to investigate user data and automatically create a detailed intervention task in Jira.
+5.  **The "Intelligence Agent" with Gemini**: Develop an agent using LangChain and the Gemini API that investigates high-risk users.
+The agent uses custom tools to gather user data and automatically creates a detailed intervention task in Jira with its findings.
-6.  **Production Monitoring**: Implement observability on the deployed SageMaker endpoint using Prometheus and Grafana to track operational health and performance.
+6.  **Application & Performance Monitoring**: Implement a monitoring stack with Prometheus and Grafana to track the real-time performance of the deployed Vertex AI Endpoint.
+The FastAPI application is instrumented to expose a `/metrics` endpoint, which Prometheus scrapes to visualize key metrics like latency and error rates in a Grafana dashboard.

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=parhamdehghani&show_icons=true&hide_border=true&theme=default" alt="GitHub stats"/>